 The cherries are very good for your guinea pig, they contain enough antioxidants that can help boost and improve guinea pigs internal body activity.
 Cherry also has anti-inflammatory benefits, with an extremely high ORAC value.
 ORAC is a way of measuring the level of antioxidants in foods.

 - Cherries can also be a good source of fiber.
-Fiber helps in also maintaining the length of the teeth.
+Fiber helps in also maintain the length of the teeth.
 They are also necessary for the stimulation of digestion and maintenance of a balanced bacterial flora in the gut.

 Nutrition Facts of Cherries

-A red cherry, either the sour or sweet kind, contains the following nutrients; Carbohydrate, Sugar, Dietary fiber, Fat, and Protein.
-It also contains the following essential vitamins:
+A red cherry, either the sour or sweet kind, contains the following nutrients per 100 grams:

-- Thiamine (B1)
+- Thiamine (B1) – 2 %

-- Riboflavin (B2)
+- Riboflavin (B2) – 2 %

-- Niacin (B3)
+- Niacin (B3) – 1 %

-- Pantothenic acid (B5)
+- Pantothenic acid (B5) – 2 %

-- Vitamin B6
+- Vitamin B6 – 2 %

-- Folate (B9)
+- Folate (B9) – 1 %

-- Vitamin C
+- Vitamin C – 12%

-- Vitamin K
+- Vitamin K – 3%

 The following minerals are also present in modest quantities:

 Cherry stems, pits, and leaves should be avoided.
 They all contain cyanide that is very toxic and poisonous.

 Cherries contain fiber (approximately 2.5 per cup), which if consumed heavily can certainly lead to constipation.

 If you are feeding your guinea pig for the first time with cherries you need to observe for side effects.
 When you notice any unusual behavior, it is advisable to stop feeding them with cherries.

 Quick Facts on Cherries

-- Cherry is a stone fruit (drupe) with two varieties, namely the sweet cherry (which is also called, wild cherry) and the sour cherry.
+- Cherry is a stone fruit (drupe) with two varieties; namely the sweet cherry (which is also called, wild cherry) and the sour cherry.

 - An unbelievable fact is that they also belong to the family of roses.

-- The word “cherry” is also used to describe the cherry tree that is usually used by carpenters to make furniture; tables, cutting boards, chairs, office desks and so on.
+- The word “cherry” is also used to describe the cherry tree that is usually used by carpenters to make furniture; tables, cutting boards, chairs, office desks, and so on.
 It is especially valued for its rich golden-brown color.

 - Washington grows the highest percentage (about 62%) of the sweet cherries produced by the U.S.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.